ZovoTools

 PNG supports alpha transparency, which means pixels can be fully transparent, fully opaque, or anywhere in between.
 When converting SVG to PNG, you can choose between a transparent background (the default) or a solid color background.

-Transparent backgrounds are useful when you want to place the image on top of other content, such as a logo on a website header or an icon on a colored button.
+Transparent backgrounds are useful when you place the image on top of other content, such as a logo on a website header or an icon on a colored button.
 Solid backgrounds are better when uploading to platforms that do not handle transparency well (some social media sites show transparent areas as white or black).

 Batch Conversion